State Policy

 Our top state priority is legislation related to insurance coverage for high risk women who have been diagnosed with dense breasts, or have been told they are at high risk due to family history/genetics.
 Dense breast tissue not only makes tumors harder to see on mammograms, but is a risk factor – in and of itself – for developing breast cancer.
 (More detail on this here).

 In 2017, Wisconsin joined many other states in passing legislation that required health care facilities to notify a woman, after her mammogram, if she has dense breast tissue.
 The mandated notification also encourages women to follow up with their health care professional to discuss risk and the potential need for further screening.
+These tests may include ultrasound or MRI.

 In February 2023, Sen. Rachael Cabral-Guevara (R-Appleton) and Rep. Nate Gustafson (R-Neenah) held a press conference announcing a new bill.